jmmccota/jmmccota/README.md

 Currently I'm a full stack developer, working on both sides of an application development, mainly handling multiple tasks and business rules between front-end and back-end.
 In addition, I also monitor and whenever possible try to optimize the resources used by these applications in the cloud, focusing on cost reduction and performance optimizations.

 I also have experience building single page applications using React and years of web application development in Java.
 I also know Kotlin, C#(.Net Core), NodeJs and Angular.
-When not working at my day job you can find me helping and developing applications as described in my projects or see more on my [Github](github.com/jmmccota).
+When not working at my day job you can find me helping and developing applications as described in my projects or see more on here on my Github.

 Specialties: web development, usability analysis, object oriented software construction, concurrent software development, teaching, software architeture, domain driven design, agile methods, test-behaviour driven development, performance analysis and optimization, design systems, server and cloud management and monitoring, Java, Kotlin, C#, NodeJs, JavaScript, React, Angular, Docker, Kubernetes and AWS.